Pumping and Breastfeeding

 So take it from me, having a freezer stash of surplus breast milk as a back-up would be ideal.

-These online breastfeeding classes show you how to build a freezer stash, how to safely store and handle breast milk and how to troubleshoot any breastfeeding issues that may come your way.
+Their number one online class for moms, The Ultimate Breastfeeding Class, shows you how to get the perfect first latch, how to safely store and handle breast milk and how to troubleshoot any breastfeeding issues that may come your way.

 For only $19 you can enroll today, watch it in your pj’s tonight and feel so much more prepared and confident about breastfeeding and pumping in only 90 minutes.

-Having any of these awesome online breastfeeding and pumping courses in your new mom resource library would greatly help eliminate most problems you might encounter along your breastfeeding journey.
+Having these awesome online breastfeeding and pumping courses in your new mom resource library would greatly help eliminate most problems you might encounter along your breastfeeding journey.

-When you consider what’s at cost by not being prepared, there’s really no good reason not to invest a small amount in your breastfeeding success.
+When you consider the hefty cost of not being prepared, there’s really no good reason not to invest in these risk-free resources.

 P.S.
-I would like to gift you a FREE seat in my pumping and milk supply course with your enrollment in any of Milkology’s online breastfeeding and pumping classes.
+I would like to gift you a FREE seat in my pumping and milk supply course with your enrollment in any of Milkology’s online breastfeeding and pumping classes using this link.

 ***Just contact me once you’re enrolled and I’ll quickly get you all set up!